-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 15 to 50 years for buildings and improvements and land improvements and 2 to 25 years for machinery, equipment, and vehicles.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 15 to 50 years for buildings and improvements and land improvements, 2 to 25 years for machinery, equipment, and vehicles, and subscription-based information technology arrangements ("SBITA") based on the underlying assets life or term, whichever is less.
 On assets capitalized prior to fiscal year 2013, a full year of depreciation was taken the year the asset was placed in service and no depreciation is taken in the year of disposition.
 Beginning in fiscal year 2013, assets were depreciated based on the number of months the asset was in service during the fiscal year.